 Amazon Web Services (AWS) offers scalable, enterprise-level IT resources, ranging from free tier servers to custom managed solutions on a global scale.
 Their services enable engineers to rapidly deploy and manage the resources via the AWS Management Console.
-We’ll be covering a few of these services over the next few months, but today we’ll focus on EC2.
+Today, we’ll focus on EC2.

 EC2 – Server Management